io-key/node-red-contrib-io-key/README.md

 - Create a new key
 - Copy your API Token into the field _Token_
 - Copy your User Key from the main page of Pushover into the field _User_
-- [optinal] Enter a name of your key into the field name
+- [optional] Enter a name of your key into the field name
 - Save your key

 ### Step 5: Test it